selenon/Local-Web-Researcher/README.md

     Install Ollama following the instructions at [https://ollama.ai](https://ollama.ai).

-    Using your selected model file, create a custom model variant with the required context length (`phi3:3.8b-mini-128k-instruct` or `phi3:14b-medium-128k-instruct` are recommended).
+    Using your selected model, reccommended to pick one with the required context length for lots of searches (`phi3:3.8b-mini-128k-instruct` or `phi3:14b-medium-128k-instruct` are recommended).

-    Create a file named `modelfile` with the following exact contents:

-    ```
-    FROM your-model-name

-    PARAMETER num_ctx 38000
-    ```

-    Replace "your-model-name" with your chosen model (e.g., `phi3:3.8b-mini-128k-instruct`).

-    Then create the model:

-    ```sh
-    ollama create research-phi3 -f modelfile
-    ```

-    **Note:** This specific configuration is necessary as recent Ollama versions have reduced context windows on models like `phi3:3.8b-mini-128k-instruct` despite the name suggesting high context, which is why the `modelfile` step is necessary due to the large amount of information used during the research process.

-5. Go to the llm_config.py file which should hav an ollama section that looks like this:
+5. Go to the llm_config.py file which should have an ollama section that looks like this:

 ```sh
 LLM_CONFIG_OLLAMA = {